Three-quarters of a century ago today, Norman Aasen was sitting on a landing barge waiting to park on the German-occupied Normandy coast.

 The veteran recalls “terrible conditions” of later occupying Falaise in France two months later where allies forces had “German soldiers pent up” in circles, he said.

-Because of Aasan’s service that day, and others during his three years in the army, he was awarded by France in 2015 – the Legion of Honor medal.
+Because of Aasen’s service that day, and others during his three years in the army, he was awarded by France in 2015 – the Legion of Honor medal.

 The veteran says he’s “lucky,” to have avoided serious injury or death during his three years of service.

-Born in rural Saskatchewan, Aasan recalls hopping onto a boxcar as a teen and riding it to Sudbury, Ontario where he found work in a nickel mine.
+Born in rural Saskatchewan, Aasen recalls hopping onto a boxcar as a teen and riding it to Sudbury, Ontario where he found work in a nickel mine.

-Shortly after being beckoned home at 22 by his family of six in Sask., Aasan “got the call” that would enlist him in the Second World War against Germany.
+Shortly after being beckoned home at 22 by his family of six in Sask., Aasen “got the call” that would enlist him in the Second World War against Germany.

-After basic training in Regina, Aasan joined the Royal Regiment of Canadian Artillery’s personnel branch, the 15th Field Regiment, which grouped in Vancouver before shipping off to war.
+After basic training in Regina, Aasen joined the Royal Regiment of Canadian Artillery’s personnel branch, the 15th Field Regiment, which grouped in Vancouver before shipping off to war.